 In this section

-sharing of ideas and knowledge.
-This forum provides an opportunity for APN's to discuss individual, local and organisational initiatives and improvements.
+Quarterly meetings are coordinated and run by APN's to support their connectedness and facilitate the sharing of ideas and knowledge.
+This forum provides an opportunity for APN's to discuss individual, local, organisational and community initiatives, ideas and improvements.

 APN Meeting Terms of Reference

-'Peer supervision' for APNs is defined as a formal process of professional support and learning between two or more practitioners within a safe and supportive environment, that enables a continuum of reflective critical analysis of care, to ensure quality patient services and the well being of the practitioner.
+Clinical supervision for APNs is defined as a formal process of professional support and learning between two or more practitioners within a safe and supportive environment, that enables a continuum of reflective critical analysis of care, to ensure quality patient services and the well being of the practitioner.

-APNs who have participated in clinical supervision have found:
+APNs participating in clinical supervision have reported:

-For further information about Peer supervision for APNs please contact firstname.lastname@example.org
+For further information about Peer supervision for APNs please contact firstname.lastname@example.org or